This post contains affiliate links. Read my full disclosure.

 My growing kids needed a big lunch, but having a sandwich every day, or even two sandwiches, got old for them quickly.
-I thought, what would be really great would be if I could send some real food with them.
-Like leftover chili or a couple sloppy joes.
-These are the kinds of things they had started eating for their afterschool snack instead of the bowl of Goldfish crackers that had been the norm when they were younger.
+I kept thinking, “What would be really great is if I could send some real food with them.
+Like leftover chili or a couple sloppy joes.”
+Those are the kinds of things they had started eating for their afterschool snack instead of the bowl of Goldfish crackers that had been the norm when they were younger.

-That is when I discovered the potential of a thermos!
-In my mind, I’ve always thought a thermos was for soup.
+I think I was probably Googling for ideas, and that is when I discovered the potential of a thermos!
+In my mind, I’d always thought a thermos was for soup.
 It turns out, it can be used for SO MUCH MORE.
 You can use a thermos for basically any hot food that you want to keep hot.
-There is a little trick to it, but I’ll show you how easy it is.

 - First, you need to preheat the thermos.
 Heat some water in a separate container to near boiling (in the microwave is fine).
 Then, pour the hot water into the clean, empty thermos.
 You can lightly place the lid back on the thermos to keep the heat from escaping.
 Leave the hot water in the thermos for at least five minutes.